csc-training/hpc-python/docs/mooc/parallel-programming/concepts.md

 <!-- Short description:

-In this article we discuss, the most important concepts you need to know before starting parallel programming
+In this article we briefly introduce some key concepts related to parallel programming.

 -->